 Residents have expressed their dismay at the felling of numerous trees at the site of the new school and the lack of information made available to the community.
 Cllr Wardrop took this matter up with GCC and received the response below from Development, Property & Land Services.
+See our initial response to this letter (at the bottom of this page) and further updates below.
 We note that council officers will be available to attend our meeting on Tuesday 3rd September to respond to particular concerns.
 Please send concerns/questions to us in advance if possible (or leave a comment below).

 In relation to your request for a programme for the tree works, please note that the tree removal works commenced on 30 July 2019 and will conclude on the 16 August 2019.

 Further tree planting works will take place during the construction programme for the new school and will be complete for August 2021 when the new school opens.

 We draw your attention to the various community consultation events undertaken during the scoping of the proposals for the new primary school and subsequent, statutory notifications completed as a component of the formal planning process.
 At no time during this process was the removal of trees hidden from view, indeed it has always been a key component of developing an appropriate facility for the education of children in this area of the city.

 We note your concerns about notice not being given prior to works commencing and will ensure that communications on forthcoming activities on site are improved going forward. […]